zjvzjj/AFNetworking/fastlane/README.md

 This lane should be from a CI machine, after the tests have passed on the tag build.

 ####Actions Performed
+ * Verifies the lane is running on a CI machine
  * Verifies the git branch is clean
  * Ensures the lane is running on the master branch
  * Pulls the remote to verify the latest the branch is up to date